 • Dignitary – Invasion of Privacy

-This is important cover, especially if you are an accountant, architect, quantity surveyor, or an estate agent.
+If you are an accountant, architect, quantity surveyor, or estate agent you may consider this as an important cover.
 If you are an accountant you will have statutory duties under the UK Company Acts.
 If you are an architect, quantity surveyor or any other construction-related professional you will also have duties under the Construction Design and Management Regulations.

-If you are an estate agent you need to be careful not to fall foul of the Property Misdescriptions Act.
-Unlike the UK Company Act and the Construction Design and Management Regulations, if your breach of statutory duty falls under the Property Misdescriptions Act you will have committed a criminal offence.
+If you are an estate agent you need to be careful not to fall foul of the Property Misdescriptions Act 1991.
+Unlike the UK Company Act and the Construction Design and Management Regulations, if your breach of statutory duty falls under the Property Misdescriptions Act 1991 you may have committed a criminal offence.

 Please note that professional indemnity insurance will not pay criminal fines.
-However, it will typically provide for any defence costs incurred.
+However, it may cover any defence costs incurred.

-The criminal defence costs cover provided under professional indemnity insurance may operate in one of two ways:
+The defence costs cover provided under professional indemnity insurance may operate in one of two ways:

 The policy specifies the statutes which are covered and will therefore usually pay the defence costs of defending any actions under those statutes regardless of whether there is a professional indemnity claim for compensation to be considered.